TeodorDzhantovDA/java-fundamentals/week1/task1_user_info/REPORT.md

 Result: It worked, which confused me a bit.

 ## Questions / Unclear Points
-Is it the concatenting at the output that covered the case with age as a string?
+Is it the concatenating at the output that covered the case with age as a string?

 ## Sources
 https://www.geeksforgeeks.org/java/java-data-types/